Arlington Country Day School has absolutely no affiliation with ACD Basketball Academy.

 The Arlington Country Day football team recently moved from 7 on 7 club football to tradition 11-man football.
 The football team has been steadily building over the past few years into a team that is known for playing anyone, anywhere.

 One notable alumnus is Gerald McCloud who went on to play collegiately at Clemson University.

-The Apaches are currently coached by DeJuan Green along with assistant Dave Condit.
-There are always an abundance of volunteer assistants willing to give of their time and knowledge to make the football experience at ACD a memorable one.
+The Apaches are currently coached by an abundance of volunteers willing to give of their time and knowledge to make the football experience at ACD a memorable one.

 The Apaches finished off the 2012 campaign by winning the Sunshine Independent Athletic Association (SIAA) state championship.

 The Arlington Country Day Lady Apaches have enjoyed quite a bit of success over the years sending several young ladies on to play in the college ranks.
 Although the Lady Apaches experienced a little drought in the win/loss column in the last couple of years, the 2016 squad will be led by Coach Amber Rockwell who has a solid group of underclassmen.